graphprotocol/rfcs/engineering-plans/0002-ethereum-tracing-cache.md

  ```

 This construction is designed to make the fewest number of the most efficient calls possible.
 It is not as complicated as it looks.
-The actual construction can be expressed as sequential steps with a set of filters preceding eah step.
+The actual construction can be expressed as sequential steps with a set of filters preceding each step.

 ### Useful dependencies
 The feature deals a lot with ranges and sets.
 Operations like sum, subtract, merge, and find overlapping are used frequently. [nested_intervals](https://crates.io/crates/nested_intervals) is a crate which provides some of these operations.